Thursday, June 21, 2012

 The D23 website posted a set of 23 questions and answers from the Brave crew.

-How was lighting this film different from other Pixar offerings?
-Danielle Feinberg, director of photography: This film was refreshing and terrifying at the same time.
+This film was refreshing and terrifying at the same time.
 [For instance], WALL•E was supposed to feel almost like a documentary—Brave is at the opposite end of the spectrum.
 Robots are really easy to light; humans are incredibly hard.
 When a shot comes into our department, everything looks gray, because there is only a simple, white light.
 Animation sees their shots with this light.
 Everything looks drab, and there is no mood, weather, or time of day to it.
 When we start lighting a shot, there’s just this magical moment when suddenly you are transported to a totally different world.

-Can you tell us a bit about the technique used to create the clothing that the characters wear?
 Colin Thompson, character shading supervisor: We’ve done something on this film that we’ve never done before with regard to the look of the cloth.
 Philip Child [character shading and paint artist] created a new program that maps the garment like a globe with latitudinal and longitudinal lines.
 Based on that, we can weave curves in and around each other.
 We discovered that making expensive-looking cloth like silk in the computer is really easy, but creating fabrics like burlap is incredibly hard.